-Pedestrians ages 65 and older accounted for 20% of all pedestrian deaths and an estimated 9% of all pedestrians injured in 2012.
+Pedestrians ages 65 and older accounted for 20% of all pedestrian deaths and about 10% of all pedestrians injured in 2017.

-In 2012, more than one in every five children between the ages of 5 and 15 who were killed in traffic crashes were pedestrians.
+In 2017, more than one in every five children under age 15 who were killed in traffic crashes were pedestrians.

-Alcohol involvement for the driver or the pedestrian was reported in 48% of the traffic crashes that resulted in pedestrian death.
-Where alcohol involvement was reported, 34% of pedestrians killed had a blood alcohol concentration (BAC) of greater than or equal to .08 grams per deciliter and 14% of drivers had a BAC of greater than or equal to .08 g/dL.
+Alcohol involvement for the driver or the pedestrian was reported in 47% of the traffic crashes that resulted in pedestrian death in 2017.
+Where alcohol involvement was reported, 33% of pedestrians killed had a blood alcohol concentration (BAC) of greater than or equal to .08 grams per deciliter, and 17% of drivers had a BAC of greater than or equal to .08 g/dL.

-Additionally, higher vehicle speeds increase both the likelihood of a pedestrian being struck by a car and the severity of the injuries.
+Additionally, higher vehicle speeds increase both the likelihood of a pedestrian being struck by a car and the severity of their injuries.